 To improve the overall health of its website, we performed a full assessment of the LiveACo.com website and identified several major errors impairing its crawlability.
-Then, we worked through the following errors to make the website more SEO- and user-friendly.
+Then, we worked through the following issues to make the website more SEO- and user-friendly.

 After exploring the current state of LiveACo.com, we executed two levels of SEO work to resolve existing technical challenges and enhance content-related issues.